Skip to content

 Simmons SDS7 Program Chart

-Programming the Simmons SDS7 is a laborious task and to get a collection of patches can take days, weeks or even months.
+Programming the Simmons SDS7 is a laborious task and to get a collection of patches or kits, can take days, weeks or even months.
 Hey, it might be an idea if you had a record of all your hard work, right?
 Well, here's something to help you with that.
 My Simmons SDS7 program chart is an easy way to make sure that all your SDS7 patch data is safely recorded.

 Designed to reside on your computer, you don't need any special software to fill in these charts.
 Adobe Acrobat Reader on Mac or Windows will work just fine.
 If you'd prefer a hard copy, then just print them out.